ls2716/BMW_LLM_ft/README.md

 The processing pipeline consists of three main stages:
 1. Preprocessing: Transforming the raw CSV data into a cleaned and tokenized format suitable for model training, additionally splitting the dataset into training, validation, and test sets.
-2. Training: Fine-tuning the TinyLlama model using the preprocessed dataset.
+2. Training: Fine-tuning the LLM model using the preprocessed dataset.
-3. Evaluation: Assessing the performance of the fine-tuned model on the validation and test datasets.
+3. Evaluation: Assessing the performance of the fine-tuned model on the test dataset.

 ### Configuration

 The configuration for the pipeline is specified in configs/ folder.
 - The data-related and preprocessing configurations are defined in `configs/data.yaml`, which includes paths to the raw and processed datasets, dataset split ratios, and tokenizer settings.
 - Training hyperparameters are defined in `configs/training.yaml`.
-- Model architecture and related settings are specified in `configs/model.yaml`.
+- Base model (which also determines the tokenizer) and variant are specified in `configs/model.yaml`.

 ## Models